Hazing

 405-744-5470 405-744-5490

-Concerns or reports of hazing can also be reported using our online reporting form.
-Be as detailed as possible when completing this form as all information is important in order for Student Support & Conduct to properly follow-up with the allegation.
+Concerns or reports of hazing can be reported using our online reporting form.
+Please be as detailed as possible when completing this form as all information is important in order for the Office of Student Conduct to properly follow-up with the allegation.
 We may follow up with you after you submit a report to gather more information or provide resources.
+While reports may be submitted anonymously, please note that this may limit our ability to follow up with you and gather more information about the allegation.
 To the best extent possible, we will keep reports anonymous.

 If you are in an emergency situation, dial 911.